University admissions tests in the United Kingdom: Mathematics Admissions Test

-The Mathematics Admissions Test (MAT) is a 2-hour 30-minute subject-specific admissions test for applicants to the University of Oxford, the University of Warwick and Imperial College London for undergraduate degree courses in mathematics, computer science and their joint degrees.
+The Mathematics Admissions Test (MAT) is a 2-hour 30-minute subject-specific admissions test for applicants to the University of Oxford, and until the 2024-2025 school year, also both the University of Warwick and Imperial College London for undergraduate degree courses in mathematics, computer science and their joint degrees.
 It is set with the aim of being approachable by all students, including those without further mathematics A Level.

 The MAT is held pre-interview stage at the beginning of November.
 Test results are not published automatically, but for the University of Oxford, candidates may request their test score as part of the usual University of Oxford feedback process.

 Physics Aptitude Test

 The Physics Aptitude Test (PAT) is a 2-hour subject-specific admissions test for applicants to the University of Oxford for undergraduate degree courses in engineering, materials science and physics undergraduate degree courses.

 The PAT is held pre-interview stage at the beginning of November.
 Test results are not published automatically, but candidates may request their test score as part of the usual University of Oxford feedback process.